mileshkin89/open_interest_screener/README.md

 * 🔹 Most exchange APIs provide OI data only for 5-minute intervals, so signals are generated at the close of each 5-minute candle
 * 🔹 Each Telegram user can run only one active scanner with a specific configuration.
 To use multiple configurations simultaneously, use separate Telegram account
-* 🕒 In this version, timestamps in alerts may be displayed in UTC (Coordinated Universal Time), rather than your local time zone.

 ---
 ## 🚀 Features